Exxon under pressure as ISS backs Engine No. 1 nominees in board fight

 ISS recommended that shareholders vote for former oil industry executives Gregory Goff and Kaisa Hietala and for former U.S. government energy official Alexander Karsner.
 The three “address the need for independent industry expertise … (and) “elevate the board’s ability to assess the energy transition,” ISS said.

-Exxon Chief Executive Darren Woods said he disagreed with the recommendations in remarks to CNBC.
+Exxon Chief Executive Darren Woods said he disagreed with the recommendations and believes the activist puts “the company’s future and the dividend in jeopardy.”

+“We feel very strongly that the board will drive success in today’s environment and position the company for success as the industry transitions,” Woods said.

 The ISS and PIRC recommendations carry weight among institutional investors and often guide how they vote at corporate meetings.
 Exxon’s shareholders will vote on May 26.

-Exxon’s stock price climbed 1.8% in early trading on Friday and has risen over 40% since the start of 2021.
+Exxon’s stock price climbed 2% in trading on Friday and has risen over 40% since the start of 2021.
 Engine No.1 can credibly claim a portion of the credit for that, ISS said in its report.

 Exxon and Engine No.1 are spending at least $65 million in the fight for Exxon’s future direction.
 The $250 million California-based hedge fund has called for spending and pay cuts, a board shake-up and shift to cleaner fuels that it describes as “existential” for the oil giant.